rs-station/matchmaps/docs/quickstart.md

 # Getting started with `matchmaps`

 On this page, we'll explore how to use the basic `matchmaps` utility and examine its outputs.
 Full documation of all options for all three command-line utilities can be found [here](cli.md) or by typing the command plus `--help` into the command line.
+A more detailed exploration of the `matchmaps` algorithm can be found [here](about.md).

 ## Installation